TAURUS CONTINUED »

 The eye, the horns – and a nebula named the Crab

-At the tip of the bull’s left horn is Beta Tauri, or Elnath (also spelled Alnath), a name that comes from the Arabic meaning ‘the butting one’.
-Ptolemy described this star as being common with the right foot of Auriga, the Charioteer, but now it is the exclusive property of Taurus.
+At the tip of the bull’s left horn is Beta Tauri, or Elnath, a name that comes from the Arabic meaning ‘the butting one’.
+Ptolemy described this star as being common with the right foot of Auriga, the Charioteer, but since the introduction of rigorously defined constellation boundaries in 1930 it is now the exclusive property of Taurus.
 Hence the bull has kept the tip of his horn, but the charioteer has lost his right foot.

-Near the tip of the bull’s right horn, the star Zeta Tauri, lies the remarkable Crab Nebula, the result of one of the most celebrated events in the history of astronomy – a stellar explosion, seen from Earth in AD 1054, that was bright enough to be visible in daylight for three weeks.
+Near the tip of the bull’s right horn, which is marked by Zeta Tauri, lies the remarkable Crab Nebula, the result of one of the most celebrated events in the history of astronomy – a stellar explosion, seen from Earth in AD 1054, that was bright enough to be visible in daylight for three weeks.
 We now know this this event was a supernova, the violent death of a massive star, and the Crab Nebula is the shattered remnant of the star that blew up.
-The Irish astronomer Lord Rosse gave the nebula its name in 1844 because he thought its shape resembled a crab when seen through his telescope.
+The Irish astronomer Lord Rosse (1800–67) gave the nebula its name in 1844 because he thought its shape as seen through his 72-inch telescope resembled a crab.
 The Crab Nebula lies 6000 light years away, and appears as a misty patch through moderate-sized telescopes.

 The V-shaped Hyades cluster was called Bi, depicting a net with a long handle for catching animals such as rabbits (Lambda Tauri was the end of the handle).
 Bi gave its name to the 19th lunar mansion.
 In a very different visualization, Bi was also seen as a regiment of soldiers guarding the frontier regions, with Aldebaran as their commanding general.
 Both the lunar mansions Mao and Bi were the subjects of extensive astrological lore.
 (Confusingly, the 14th mansion, in Andromeda and Pegasus, is also called Bi but with a different meaning.)